TheDevUser/Kraken/README.md

-# Kraken
+# What is Kraken?

-Kraken hack tool.
+Kraken is a DLL injector for any game.
+Open the exe, select a file, and inject.